tahuichimiguel/Data-Science-Portfolio/README.md

   - Uses California Housing Dataset in Scikit-learn
   - **Language:** Python
   - **Goal:** Replicate Analysis and Plots
+  - **Status:** Completed

+#### Human Resources Analytics
+  - Exploratory data analysis and machine learning modeling of 'Human Resources Analytics' Kaggle dataset.
+  - **Language:** R
+  - **Goal:** Identify the factors that most strongly predict employee resignation.
+  - **Status:** Completed

 #### Accelerometer Activity Study: Predict Activity Based on Accelerometer Readings
   - The data for this project come from this source: http://groupware.les.inf.puc-rio.br/har
   - **Languages:** Python & R
   - **Goal:** Predict the manner in which the subject did the exercise.
 This is the "classe" variable in the training set.

-#### Human Resources Analytics
-  - Exploratory data analysis and machine learning modeling of 'Human Resources Analytics' Kaggle dataset.
-  - **Language:** R
+  - **Status:** R Analysis Complete.
+Python Analysis Still Active.
-  - **Goal:** Identify the factors that most strongly predict employee resignation.

 ***